Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 January?

-Because Helen signed up in January this year.
+Because Helen signed up in New Zealand.

 Whoa.